 - A Stop Order is an Order that will rest off of the order book and wait for the market to move into its stop price.
 This must be an Order outside of the current market price.
 For a sell Order, the stop price must be below the current last sale.

-- A Stop Order is not posted to the PIT and is not visible to other Participants, but any resulting Order is posted and visible.
+- A Stop Order is not posted to the Exchange and is not visible to other Participants, but any resulting Order is posted and visible.

 - A Stop Order can be placed as either a Stop Market Order, which posts a Market Order when the stop price is triggered, or a Stop Limit Order, which posts a Limit Order when the stop price is triggered.
 Buy Stop and Buy Stop Limit Orders are not accepted at this time.